The Required Alternative Society: The Simpler Way.

 Care of the aged and disabled.

 One of the worst aspects of present society is the way older and disabled people are treated.
 Usually they are separated out of society, without a role or contribution to make and therefore useless and a burden on the rest of us.
-They are removed from familiar surroundings into “homes” to be cared for by paid professionals and without control over their situation.
+They are removed from familiar surroundings into “homes” to be cared for by expensive professionals and without control over their situation.
 They are not involved in society.
 Often they are bored and lonely, with no purpose and no community to feel that they are a valued a part of.

 The conditions older people would experience in the alternative way are totally different.
 To begin there would not really be “retirement”; people would just phase down their activities comfortably, continuing to be involved in the functioning of the community.
 They would not be removed from society; the smallness of scale and the proximity would enable people to remain in their homes as long as possible getting the care they needed mostly from community rosters and informal drop in visits.
 The community would see these processes as among the many that must be attended to in order to make life satisfactory for all.

-Nursing homes for the very old and infirm would be right in the centre of town and within community gardens and animal pens, so that older people could observe and be involved in vital ongoing activities.
-The café would be a few metres away across the green where the kids play and the outdoor concerts are held.
+Nursing homes for the very old and infirm would be right in the centre of town and close to community gardens and animal pens, so that older people could observe and be involved in vital ongoing activities.
+The community centre’s café would be a few metres away across the green where the kids play and the outdoor concerts are held.
 Old people have lots of skills and knowledge that it would be silly to waste, especially their capacity to teach youngsters how to keep the town’s technical and social machinery in good shape.
 They would continue to be on committees and to join in working bees, and therefore to be valued members of society.
 They have wisdom deriving from many years experience of the town and its people and problems and so they would be regarded as “village elders” and go-to people for advice.
 Some tribes and ecovillages recognize various older people as the one’s to run ideas past or chat to quietly when there’s a problem to be defused.
-Grandmas know lots of great recipes and the old fellows know how to fix everything and why that flat is not suitable for fruit trees.
+Grandmas know lots of great recipes and the old fellows know how to fix everything and why that river flat is not suitable for fruit trees.
 Thus old people would not be forced out of their community, they would continue to contribute, to see familiar people all the time, never be bored, and be valued, influential, and have considerable control of their situation.
 They would have interests and purposes, and a sense of having helped to make this a community to be proud of.

 Education.

 Schooling forces all kids to spend at least ten years learning things they are mostly not interested in.
 They have to do lots of exams to get credentials, which are crucial in getting jobs, escaping struggle and poverty, and for getting into university.
 They do such a lot of imposed boring work.
 The “hidden curriculum” of schooling thereby develops diligent, obedient hard workers, just what the industrial system wants, and sorts them into those with “brains” who are allowed to go on to training for higher paid jobs, and those who will accept rotten jobs or none at all.
-Thus schooling legitimizes the social allocation and stratification systems; few if any who have to do the rotten jobs are likely to protest that this is unfair, and after passing all those exams the former group have no doubt they deserve their more comfortable and secure lifestyles.
+Thus schooling legitimizes the unjust social allocation and stratification systems; few if any who have to do the rotten jobs are likely to protest that this is unfair, and after passing all those exams the brainy ones have no doubt they deserve their more comfortable and secure lifestyles.

 But what is Education?
 That’s for you to decide; there’s no objective “true” answer.
 Here’s an indication of my conception.
 In the cognitive and the overlapping emotional domains the supreme concern is interest in the world, desire to know more about it, to understand what’s there and how things work…intellectual curiosity, an inquiring mind, readiness to observe and ask why.
 As John Dewey stressed, the point of gaining knowledge is to be able to make greater meaning, to make more sense, of what one experiences.